MicrosoftDocs/biztalk-docs/his/core/messages2.md

 manager: "anneta"
 ---
 # Messages
-Messages are used to pass data between partners in Microsoft [!INCLUDE[hishostintegrationserver2009](../includes/hishostintegrationserver2009-md.md)].
+Messages are used to pass data between partners in Microsoft Host Integration Server.
 This section provides information about message formats.

  This section contains: